emergency contraceptive statistics

 3. Copper IUD (Intrauterine Device): A device inserted into the uterus by a GP or pharmacist, effective if used within 5 days after unprotected sex.

-• Ulipristal – otherwise known by the brand name ellaOne – is the most popular emergency contraceptive in the UK, amassing 25,229 prescriptions in 2023
+• Ulipristal – available as the branded ellaOne or in generic form – is the most popular emergency contraceptive in the UK, with 23,324 prescriptions in 2025 (17,377 generic + 5,947 ellaOne).

 We used SE Ranking to explore search volume data for popular emergency contraception search terms, such as “emergency contraceptive pill” and “morning-after pill.”
-In 2023, these were searched 110,000 per month in the UK, which is the most globally.
-This is nearly double that of the second-ranking country (USA 60k).

 • Emergency contraception (EC) can prevent up to over 95% of pregnancies when taken within 5 days after intercourse.

-• EC can be used in the following situations: unprotected intercourse, concerns about possible contraceptive failure, incorrect use of contraceptives, and sexual assault if without contraception coverage.
+• EC can be used in the following situations: unprotected intercourse, concerns about possible contraceptive failure, incorrect use of contraceptives, and sexual assault without contraception coverage.

 • While trials for the morning-after pill took place in the 70s, it wasn’t until 1984 that the emergency contraceptive was finally licensed for use and made available from pharmacies.